Alphabetical list:

 Acute prostatitis - diagnosis

 Acute prostatitis is relatively easy to diagnose due to its symptoms that suggest infection.
 The organism may be found in blood or urine, and some times in both.
-Common bacteria are Escherichia coli, Klebsiella, Proteus, Pseudomonas, Enterobacter, Enterococcus, Serratia, and Staphylococcus aureus.
-This can be a medical emergency in some patients and hospitalization with intravenous antibiotics may be required.
-A complete blood count reveals increased white blood ...Section: Prostatitis
+Common bacteria are Escherichia coli, Klebsiella, Proteus, Pseudomonas, Enterobacter, Enterococcus, Serratia, and Staphylococcus ...Section: Prostatitis